siebo/siebo/README.md

 ### Hi there 👋

-Full-stack developer with extensive experience in healthcare, supply chain, analytics-driven marketing, and custom applications.
-I work with organizations who value user experience, performance, and security.
+Full-stack developer with extensive experience in healthcare, supply chain, analytics-driven marketing.

-My clients include Fortune 500's, startups, and government agencies on 4 continents.
-I build using open source software including Python, Javascript, Django, React, Postgres, and Linux.
+Happily employed and not looking for work.
+Always open to make new connections, share ideas, and make introductions.

 Feel free to reach out
 github2020@davidsiedband.com